blackbaud/skyux1/js/sky/src/grids/docs/demo.md

         - `skip` &mdash; Indicates how many records to skip before the first record displayed in the grid.
 The value equals the number of pages skipped multiplied by the number of items per page.
         - `promise` &mdash; Provides a promise that the consumer of the event can resolve with new data that the grid appends to the existing data.
     - `columnsResized` &mdash; Fires after users resize the columns in the grid.
 You can use this event to listen for column size changes and save them for subsequent visits to the grid.
 The event contains an object with the following properties:
-        - `index` &mdash; The index of the resized column.
+        - `index` &mdash; Specifies the index of the resized column.
-        - `newWidth` &mdash; The width of the resized column.
+        - `newWidth` &mdash; Specifies the width of the resized column.
     - `reInitGrid` &mdash; The grid reinitializes itself when it receives this event.